ZorbaHerbalist/jtvision/docs/PaletteGuide.md

 ## Automatic index assignment

-Palette roles now derive their palette indices automatically from the order of the enum constants.
+Palette roles derive their palette indices automatically from the order of the enum constants.
 The `PaletteRole` interface provides the `defaultIndex()` implementation which returns `ordinal() + 1` for enums, so new palette definitions no longer have to hardcode numerical indices.
 Existing enums that require legacy numbering can still override `index()` (or `defaultIndex()`) explicitly.

-To register automatically indexed palettes, use `PaletteFactory.registerAutoIndexed` or the convenience method `PaletteDescriptor.registerAutoIndexed`.
-Both APIs ensure that the enum does not define custom indices and populate the palette using the declaration order.
+Palette data is now sourced exclusively from JSON files stored in `src/main/resources/palettes`.
+Register a palette by calling `PaletteDescriptor.register("paletteName", MyPaletteRole.class)` and ensure the corresponding `paletteName.json` file contains an entry for every enum constant.

 ## Handling missing entries